rnwood/smtp4dev/Rnwood.Smtp4dev/wwwroot/lib/event-source-polyfill/README.md

 Build:
 ------

-* To build EventSource, just install grunt and this project devDependencies and run it.
+* To build EventSource, just install npm modules (`npm install`) and then run the build (`npm run build`).
 It should generate a new version of eventsource.min.js.

 Notes:
 -----